Everything About iOS 16 iCloud Shared Photo Library

 AirDrop

-If you want an easy way to share iCloud photo library with another Apple ID, you can try FoneTool for iOS, one free data transfer tool for iOS devices.
+If you want an easy way to share the iCloud photo library with another Apple ID, you can try FoneTool for iOS, one free data transfer tool for iOS devices.
 This tool works like AirDrop and can help you wirelessly transfer photos, videos, songs, contacts, pdf, word documents and any other files in the Files app between two iDevices.

 One thing that is different from AirDrop is that it helps you transfer hundreds or thousands of photos at a time.
 Below are the steps to transfer photos from iPhone to iPhone wirelessly.